jockbert/monkey_test/DOCUMENTATION.md

 How do you write a useful property that is testable and valid for all generated examples?
-One baby-step is to try parameterize an already existing example based test.
+One baby step is to try to parameterize an already existing example-based test.
 As an inspiration, here follow some common classes of properties to test.

 ### No explosion

-Just shoot examples at code under test and make sure there are no errors and no panics.
+Feed random examples to the code under test and ensure there are no errors or panics.

 ```rust,should_panic
 // Testing that there are no panics, but will panic on division by zero for